 When Should You Consider Using Your 401(k) for Educational Expenses

 Because you made tax-deferred contributions to your pre-tax 401(k), you’ll need to pay income taxes on withdrawals, and, depending on how much you withdraw, taking money out can be quite costly.
-You may qualify for a hardship withdrawal when you take funds out to pay for higher education expenses, but you’ll still be facing a meaningful IRS bill.
+You may qualify for a hardship withdrawal when you take funds out to pay for qualified education expenses, but you’ll still be facing a meaningful IRS bill.

 Rules and Regulations for Using a 401(k) for Educational Expenses